RobDWaller/robdwaller.github.io/_posts/2017-09-26-developers-literally-cant-write-switche-statements.md

 It would seem there are a lot of senior PHP developers arguing with each other, and often about how many angels they can see dancing on the head of a pin.
-Fundamentally though know one knows where the line that separates when to use dependency injection and when not to is, or even if there is a line.
+Fundamentally know one knows where the line that separates when to use dependency injection and when not to is, or even if there is a line.

 For me many senior PHP developers seem to have the wrong focus,